Outlook for the Fall 2020 term

 To order your free parking permint online, you'll need your NetID, password, and vehicle information.

-Note: Parking permits for the 2016/17 year will be available during the last week of August.
 For questions regarding parking permits please contact Security Services at 902-893-4190 or firstname.lastname@example.org

 ATMs on campus